KevinGengLaronix/Document_for_Clinical_Trial/README.md

 - VCTK: 40 sentences

+You can also find these data Here [Google Drive (Laronix Only)](https://drive.google.com/drive/folders/1kkNh41cJbJJaC16T0c21MddSWUGeqDmO?usp=sharing)
 2. Conversational Data

 The conversational data session focuses on natural conversations and involves the following components: